ellacharmed/data-engineering-zoomcamp/cohorts/2024/06-streaming/homework.md

 docker volume create --name=hadoop-distributed-file-system
 ```

+s
-TODO list the files to edit.
+1. Go through the files
+   - spark-submit.sh
+   - streaming-notebook.ipynb,
+   -
-3. Go through the files [file-1] [file-2], for the spark versions.
+   for the spark versions.
 Edit to match the version you have installed from module-05

 > [!IMPORTANT]
 > change `spark-sql-kafka-0-10_2.12:[your-spark-version]`